BPC-157TB-500ComparisonHealing

 Unlike BPC-157, TB-500 cannot be taken orally.
 It requires injection.
 Dosing also differs significantly: TB-500 has a longer estimated half-life and is dosed twice weekly rather than daily.

 Standard dosing: 2-5 mg per week split into two injections during a loading phase (typically 4-6 weeks).
 Maintenance: 1-2 mg per week.
 At $15-30 per 5 mg vial from a quality supplier, TB-500 cycles cost more than BPC-157.
-See our full breakdown at [/blog/tb-500-complete-guide](/blog/tb-500-complete-guide).
+See the full breakdown in the [TB-500 complete guide](/blog/tb-500-complete-guide).

 Gut Health